Stephanie-Ash/sorcerers-castle/README.md

 ### Unfixed Bugs
 * The printing function is supposed to print the text one character at a time giving the impression of a story being typed.
 It works well in Gitpod, but the sys.stdout.flush does not appear to work when running using the terminal template on Heroku.
-* The time.sleep does still work though and determines and slows the speed of the print messages improving the story flow.
+* The time.sleep does still work though and slows the speed of the print messages improving the story flow.

 ### Validator Testing
 * No errors are reported when passing through the [PEP8 online check.](http://pep8online.com/)